Manifest Schema

 # Form 2: explicit auto-publish (default for new projects)includes: auto

 # Form 3: explicit path list (strongest governance)# includes:# - .apm/instructions/# - .apm/skills/my-skill/includes: is allow-list only.
 There is no exclude: form.
-The field controls which .apm/ content the project consents to publish; it cannot be used to fence off subdirectories of .apm/ from the scanner.
-To keep maintainer-only primitives out of shipped artifacts, author them OUTSIDE .apm/ and reference them via a local-path devDependency — see Dev-only Primitives.
+To keep maintainer-only primitives out of shipped artifacts, author them OUTSIDE .apm/ and reference them via a local-path devDependency.
+See Dev-only Primitives.

-When policy.manifest.require_explicit_includes is true (see Governance guide), only form 3 passes the policy check; auto and undeclared are rejected at install/audit time by the explicit-includes policy check (not at YAML parse time).
+When policy.manifest.require_explicit_includes is true (see Policy reference), only form 3 passes; auto and undeclared are rejected at install/audit time by the explicit-includes check (not at YAML parse time).

 3.10. policy